Beauty-obsessed Venezuelans hunt for scarce makeup, implants

 But, paradoxically, some say the hardships are actually pushing some Venezuelans to dedicate even more time to their appearance.

-"Venezuelans ... might not have enough money to eat, but they'll have enough money to be beautiful," said Miguel Torres, who runs a beauty parlour and used to work for Miss Venezuela.
+"Venezuelans ... might not have enough money to eat, but they'll have enough money to be beautiful," said Miguel Torres, who runs a beauty parlor and used to work for Miss Venezuela.

 Greisy Palacios, a 30 year-old receptionist, spends hours in lines for everything from soap to nail polish remover and says she would only leave her house without makeup if she were depressed.